 There are a few options for after work drinks - and honestly, picking the place with the most people stood outside with pints is never a bad option - but for our money, we like the Southwark Tavern.
 There’s loads of room to sit if you’re feeling arthritic, but the bit outside is a nice place to stand on a night after work.
 They have tasty burgers on Wednesdays and perfectly good gastropub-y type dishes in the dining room downstairs.

-The bar downstairs at the Breakfast Club is good to keep on hand for things like dates and impromptu drinks when you want an alternative to the one of the pubs in the area.
-You do have to spit out a slightly cringey password to staff (‘I’m here to get lucky’), but it’s worth it to access the basement space via the kitchen.
+The bar downstairs at the Breakfast Club is a good back pocket spot for things like dates, and impromptu drinks when you want an alternative to the one of the pubs in the area.
+You do have to spit out a slightly cringy password to staff (‘I’m here to get lucky’), but it’s worth it to access the basement space via the kitchen.
 It’s a fun curveball to throw into the evening’s proceedings and to seem more interesting to your mates than your 9-5 at Deloitte suggests.
 The drinks are nice enough, but you’re here to enjoy the DIY atmosphere and close-quarters vibe.
 There are a few booths you can book in advance (max 6-7 people, even though it says 10 on the website), and things to eat like wings and fried pickles if you’re feeling snacky.

 Let’s say you really, really like beer and want to spend as much time as possible around it, and people who love it just as much as you do.
-If so, the Rake should be one of your go-tos not just in the Borough area, but for London in general.
+If so, the Rake should be one of your go-tos, not just in the Borough area, but for London in general.
 The beers on tap change twice a day and the guys behind the bar probably know more about beer than you can remember about your degree.
-Fans of old school real ale as well as craft beer will both be well-looked after, but be warned that this is not a place for a big group session - the pub’s the size of a Deptford box room.
+Fans of old school real ale as well as craft beer will both be well-looked after, but be warned that this is not a place for a big group session.